 "Nope, I'm good hon," Lacey replied, and the girl moved off.
 Emma fiddled with the drink for a moment and started to pick it up just to make the moment less awkward, but a hand quickly grabbed her wrist.
 Emma jumped a bit.

 "What the fuck Lace."
 Lucas's voice came from behind her as he snatched the glass away.
 Emma looked over at him, surprised.

 "She's half-human.
 That shit would knock her out."
 Lucas said and set down two different glasses.

-“Half-human?
-I didn’t even notice.”
-Lacey said, looking back to Emma.
+"Half-human?
+I didn't even notice."
+Lacey said as she looked back to Emma.
 Something in her tone made her seem insincere.

 "Yup, and my future baby mama," Lucas said with a large grin.
 Emma couldn't help the flushing of her cheeks.
 She wished he'd stop doing that.

 "Well, she's certainly a pretty little thing, I'm sure you're mother would approve," Lacey said.
 Despite her words, there was something in her manner that Emma didn't like.

 "Speaking of which... have you called her?
 She's been worried about you lately."
 Lacey said.
 Lucas sighed.